 Descriptive and vital statistics; reporting requirements; definitions and formulas for computing hospital and public health statistics; epidemiology concepts, data abstracting and display techniques.
 Additional topics include case mix classification and analysis; meaningful use, exploration of an electronic record, techniques of sampling and weighted averages, introduction to data warehousing, data mining, and basic research principles.

 330 Classification Systems I (3)

 Introduction to nomenclatures and classification systems utilized in collecting, maintaining and retrieving specified clinical data in a variety of healthcare settings.
-Focus of course is using Current Procedural Terminology (CPT) and Health Care Finance Administration Common Procedure System (HCPCS) for coding hospital outpatient and physician office records.
+Focus of course is using Current Procedural Terminology and Health Care Finance Administration Common Procedure System for coding hospital outpatient and physician office records.
 Ethical concerns in the application of coding and reimbursement principles will be emphasized.
-Format for the class is 2 hours lecture and 2 hours laboratory.
+Format for the class is two hours lecture and two hours laboratory.
 Prerequisites: ANAT100, PPY254, HIM375.
 Majors only.

 350 Health Care Management (3)

 This course examines the challenges and unique opportunities of management in the health care environment including a study of the theories and concepts of management.
 This course will address a variety of areas in management, including managerial ethics, planning, organizing, decision making, directing, controlling, organizational structure, conflict management, leadership styles, communication, group process, team building and organizational change.